 May I petition my same-sex spouse?

 Yes.
-On June 26, 2013, Section 3 of the Defense of Marriage Act (DOMA), which had prevented the immigration service (USCIS) from recognizing same-sex marriages for the purposes of immigrant petitions, was overturned by the Supreme Court.
-Same-sex marriages should now be treated in the same manner as any other marriage for immigration purposes.
+On June 26, 2013, Section 3 of the Defense of Marriage Act (DOMA), which had prevented the immigration service (USCIS) from recognizing same-sex marriages for the purposes of immigrant petitions, was overturned by the US Supreme Court.
+Same-sex marriages are now treated in the same manner as any other marriage for immigration purposes.